Part 59: Riley Often Claimed He Wrote The Song "Blue Christmas."

 “Just people that were after me for something, and they never got me.
 They’re dead now,” Dad said, with a wide smile.

-My mother told me that from a young age, I could block things out of my mind that I didn’t want to know.
+My mother told me that from a young age, I could block things out of my mind that I didn’t want to know as I mentioned in blog #58.
 I see now that it’s true, I did do that, and for years I did that when it came to my father's behavior.
-It was a great and useless talent of mine, blocking things out, although it helped when I had to go to that “Kingdom Hall” with Dianna.
-(See blog 58).
+It was a great and useless talent of mine, blocking things out--- although useful when I had to go to that “Kingdom Hall” with Dianna.
 That memory of my father under that tree, talking and laughing about how he'd outlived someone, it's so clear in my mind, as if it happened recently, not over 30 years ago.
 I thought that maybe one of the Porterville investors had died, someone who had bought shares in Riley's "Encyclopedia of Folk Music."
 Maybe that's why Dad felt comfortable moving back to town-- someone he'd owed had kicked the bucket.

 I don’t remember where we spent the night in Porterville, maybe at Alissa’s mom's house.
 Dianna had other friends she wanted to see, but we all met up at some point because I have the photographs in front of my mother’s rental house on Jaye Street.